Free Instant Quote

 Drawers and Bureaus

-Don’t leave drawers completely full for the move – the item will be too heavy.
+Try not to leave drawers completely full for the move – the item could be too heavy.

 Be sure to remove all items that might break.